Eric-McKinney/mint/log.md

 Goals for today:

 - [x] Add more error tests (see previous entry)
-- [ ] Add functions to lexer.c for converting tokens to strings with just their values
+- [ ] Add functions to lexer.c for converting tokens to strings with just their values (deferred)

 Notes:

 - Could make do with even more parser tests tbh (there's a lot of possible malformed inputs)

+## November 12th, 2024

+Goals for today:

+- [ ] Add functions to lexer.c for converting tokens to strings with just their values
+- [ ] Switch some error messages to use these ^ new functions